RomainNicolaon/trading-bot/README.md

-# Trading Bot Skeleton (TypeScript)
+# Crypto Trading Bot (TypeScript)

-A pedagogical algorithmic trading bot that connects to real-time market data via Polygon WebSocket, analyzes prices using Simple Moving Average (SMA) crossover strategy, and executes mock orders.
+A cryptocurrency algorithmic trading bot that connects to Binance for real-time market data, analyzes prices using Simple Moving Average (SMA) crossover strategy, and executes trades on crypto pairs like BTC/USDT and ETH/USDT.

 ## 🏗️ Architecture Overview